martindiphoorn/NextNote/tutorial.md

 ## 2.3 Entities and lombok

 Entities are the mapping between your database tabel and the java code.
-Most off the time it contains the same fields and relations as in the database.
+Most of the time it contains the same fields and relations as in the database.
 We will use lombok here so we can forget about the getters and the setters.

 For our structure we try to use functional folders.
 So group and note will receive seperate folders.